Fifty Shades of Grey (film): Plot

-The next morning, after making pancakes and meeting Christian's adoptive mother, the two go for a drive, during which Christian explains that he was introduced to his dominant practices at age fifteen by a woman Ana dubs "Mrs. Robinson".
+The next morning, after making pancakes and meeting Christian's adoptive mother, the two go for a drive.
+As the way, Christian explains he was introduced to his dominant practices at age 15 by a woman Ana dubs "Mrs. Robinson".
 His parents know nothing about this, even though "Mrs. Robinson" was and still is a friend of the family.

 Christian bestows a series of gifts and favors upon Ana, including a new car and a laptop.
 After she and Kate move to Seattle, he insists that she go over his contract before moving forward.
 After looking into it in some detail, Ana initially says no, but is persuaded otherwise and finds herself willingly giving her consent.

-During dinner at his parents' home, Ana suddenly mentions she is leaving the next day to visit her mother in Georgia.
-This makes Christian angry, especially when she says she wants more than the one-sided relationship he's proposing.
-She then goes to Georgia, visits a lounge for cocktails, and is shocked when Christian shows up.
-He meets her mother, takes Ana air gliding, then returns to Seattle to tend to a business emergency.
+During dinner at Christian's parents' home, Ana suddenly mentions she is leaving the next day to visit her mother in Georgia.
+This makes him angry, especially when she says she wants more than the one-sided relationship he is proposing.
+Ana then goes to Georgia, visits a cocktail lounge, and is shocked when Christian shows up.
+He introduces himself, takes Ana air gliding, then returns to Seattle to tend to a business emergency.

 After returning home, Ana and Christian have a night in his "Red Room".
 She consents to what he wants, but he remains emotionally distant, upsetting her.
 While still considering the contract, and in an effort to understand Christian's psychology, Ana asks him to demonstrate the worst punishment he would inflict on her for rule-breaking.
-He whips her with his belt, making her count each stroke out loud.
+Christian whips her with his belt, making her count each stroke out loud.

-Crushed, she declares her love for him, but says his behavior is unacceptable.
-He replies that he is too psychologically broken to have the relationship that she wants.
-Devastated and depressed, Ana leaves Christian, and he promises to send her a check for the old car he sold without her consent.
-As he goes after her, Ana orders him to stop.
-Christian tries to plead with her, saying her name, and Ana cuts him off by saying his own name, turning his plea into a farewell as the elevator doors close.
+Crushed, Ana declares her love for him, but says his behavior is unacceptable.
+Christian replies that he is too psychologically broken to have the relationship that she wants.
+Devastated and depressed, Ana leaves him, and he promises to send her a check for the old car he sold without her consent.
+When he follows her out to the elevator, Ana orders him to stop.
+Christian tries to plead with her, saying her name, and she cuts him off by saying his own name, turning his plea into a farewell as the elevator doors close.